|

 Joe's professional interests include programming algorithms,

-(in particular concurrency and synchronization issues (JSR 166:
+(in particular concurrency and synchronization issues

-networking, security, visualization, and debugging tools and
+matching methods), neural networking, security, visualization, and

-Besides spending time with his son and his daughter, his personal
+Besides spending time with family, his personal

 He resides in the Bay Area in California.

-Last updated: Oct 2009
+Last updated: May 2015

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .